-Very good condition for age and type, with nearly all of the old original painted surface fully intact, and the original silk moire interior inside also in quite remarkably good condition for age.
+Very good to excellent condition for age and type, with nearly all of the old original painted surface fully intact, and the original silk moire interior inside also in quite remarkably good condition for age.
+A very little restoration done on this one, primarily near hinge (just painting).
+The body of the coin purse is ivory.
 Hinge and clasp working well, and the underlying 'box' of the purse is without chips, breaks or bug bites.
 A lovely old treasure of note!

 Choosing a selection results in a full page refresh.

 Press the space key then arrow keys to make a selection.

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device